mitric-lab/programming_theochem/src/00-preface/03-mdbook_usage.md

 assert a == 2
 ```

-If the condition would evaluate to `False`, the `assert` statement would
+If the condition is evaluated as `False`, the `assert` statement would
 raise an `AssertionError`.